Timsey/starter-academic/content/post/bayes_ml/index.md

 We already noted how staggeringly impossible this is to do exactly, and thus any kind of Bayesian inference done in practice involves approximations.
 The common modern machine learning recipe - of specifying a parameterised model class, some prior (or no prior!) over these parameters, and using data and some learning rule to update these parameters so that they minimise some risk function - is precisely such an approximation.
 Here we will see how.

- ### Approximations generally considered as Bayesian
- Let's start slowly: we adhere to the general Bayesian idea that we need some kind of posterior distribution to describe our state of knowledge of some process, but we make some approximations in how we compute this.
+Let's start slowly: we'll adhere to the general Bayesian idea that we need some kind of posterior distribution to describe our state of knowledge of some process, but we make some approximations in how we compute this.

-#### Exact inference
+### Exact inference
 The simplest case is the 'exact inference' setting, where we can actually compute the evidence term $p(\mathcal{D}|\mathcal{I}) = \int p(\mathcal{H}|\mathcal{I}) p(\mathcal{D}|\mathcal{H}, \mathcal{I}) d\mathcal{H}$ exactly.
 This might for instance be the case when we're talking about computing a posterior $p(\mu, \sigma|\mathcal{D}, \mathcal{I})$ for the mean $\mu$ and standard deviation $\sigma$ of a Normal sampling distribution / likelihood function given some data.
 If we use a [conjugate prior](https://en.wikipedia.org/wiki/Conjugate_prior) for $\mu, \sigma$, then the posterior can be exactly computed, so we've done exact inference!
 Right?

-##### The likelihood
+#### The likelihood
 Well, note that we just introduced the Normal sampling distribution / likelihood out of the blue.
 If we were proper Bayesians, we would instead have started by considering a distribution over possible hypotheses $\mathcal{H}$ consistent with our initial information $\mathcal{I}$.
 These hypotheses then immediately define their corresponding likelihood $p(\mathcal{D}|\mathcal{H}, \mathcal{I})$.
 Indeed, that's what an hypothesis is: it tells us precisely what kind of data we expect to see.
 In the above example, we've decided to only care about hypotheses that expect our observations to be Normally distributed around some particular $(\mu, \sigma)$, and the value of this $(\mu, \sigma)$ is the only thing that distinguished one hypothesis from another.
 What if reality is more complicated?
 Well, then we will not discover this, because we haven't included those options in our hypothesis class.[^1] This is a very strong approximation.

 In the language of inductive biases, we've biased our inference to only caring about explanations that are described by a Normal posterior.
 We will find the best explanation of our observations within this class, but we will not find the true explanation if our hypothesis class does not contain it.